Easier Than Easy

 - The Dual Shock version of Resident Evil 2 for the PS1 has a "Rookie" setting in addition to the Normal and Easy settings that starts the player off with the unlimited sub-machine gun already in their character's equipment, and the two other unlimited weapons (the gatling gun and rocket launcher) in the item box.
 They also added an infinite ammo code.
 In a game like this, that's practically God Mode.

 - Silent Hill 2 has a "Beginner" mode where all the enemies, including bosses, die in very few hits of a handgun.
 With the exception of the first boss's instant death attack (which you can STILL kill very easily in only A FEW handgun bullets in seconds), it is practically impossible to die in this mode.

-- The "Settler" level in Civilization IV not only gives the player a huge advantage in build/research times, but also skews the combat probabilities so much that you'd have to try very hard to lose.
+- The "Settler" level in the later Civilization games (starting from IV) not only gives the player a huge advantage in build/research times, but also skews the combat probabilities so much that you'd have to try very hard to lose.
 Additionally, AI players are much less aggressive, and barbarians are extremely rare.

 - Some Neopets games have Zen Mode, in which you'll never lose, but you'll never earn any Neopoints from it.